 We are very excited to inform you that Model Motorcars has purchased the brand name and inventory of Scale Hardware, a company specialized in miniature nuts, bolts, rivets, fasteners, etc., which serviced hobbyists and miniature machinists globally for over 20 years.
 We believe this will be a great addition to our already vast line-up, as the Pocher community continues to evolve into super-detailing our beloved Pochers to new heights!

-A new web site is being constructed, which will feature all the fantastic Scale Hardware products,
+A new web site has been constructed which features all the fantastic Scale Hardware products,